 Our class instructors have all learnt the art of meditation personally from Sri Chinmoy.

 Jogyata has taught meditation for over 30 years and is the author of several books about the subject and his encounters and experiences with Sri Chinmoy.
 He lives in Auckland but teaches in many other countries.
 His workshops combine humor, personal anecdotes and guided meditations and reflect his sincere love of his subject.

 Muslim Badami has been a member of the Sri Chinmoy Centre since 2003.
 A keen marathoner and occasional actor he lives and works in Auckland after moving here from India.
 He teaches evening workshops in introductory meditation throughout the year.

-As well as free meditation classes, the members of Auckland Sri Chinmoy Centre strive to play their part in bring about a more harmonious world by offering concerts, peace programmes and other cultural and athletic events.
+As well as free meditation classes, the members of the Auckland Sri Chinmoy Centre strive to play their part in bringing about a more harmonious world by offering concerts, peace programmes and other cultural and athletic events.